tacman/mailtrap/sfcasts/functional-test-emails.md

 # Emails Assertions in Functional Tests

 Okay, testing time!
-If you've explored the codebase a bit, you may have noticed that there someone (it could've been anyone... but probably a Canadian) snuck some tests into our `tests/Functional/` directory.
+If you've explored the codebase a bit, you may have noticed that someone (it could've been anyone... but probably a Canadian) snuck some tests into our `tests/Functional/` directory.
 Do these pass?
 Idk!
 Let's find out!

 Jump over to your terminal and run: